amfauzn/Nusantara-Civilizations/README.md

 -

 ## Chosen Civilizations
-Not every polity in Nusantara will become a separate civilization.
+Not every polity in Nusantara will become a major civilization.
 Some of them will become a City-state, while some others are unselected.
 They are divided into 6 (six) sub-region:
-- Sumatra and Malay Peninsula
+- Sumatra and Malay Peninsula (including Southern part of Thailand)
 - Java and Bali
 - Borneo
 - Sulawesi